J0JIng/Heart-Disease-Predictive-Model/README.md

 ## 1. [Introduction and Problem Formulation]

 **Our Dataset:** [Heart Failure Prediction Dataset on Kaggle] \
-**Problem Statement:** Discovering the key features or symptoms that determines the patient's likelihood of heart diseases
+**Problem Statement:** Discovering the key features or symptoms that determine the patient's likelihood of heart diseases

 **Introduction:**
 Heart disease is a major health concern that affects a significant portion of the population.
 In this project, we aim to identify the most important features that contribute to the prediction of heart disease in patients.